charles-uno/Bloodlines/03_creating_player_characters.md

 > in to fights that do not concern him to defend those he views as in need of
 > help (whether they agree or not)!

-Tor Byorn takes +2 to his Orc bloodline.
-He is built powerfully, and his time wandering the wilderness has left him toughened.
-He also takes +2 to his Dwarf bloodline, to show his proficiency with his hammer.

-In exchange, he takes -2 each to his Satyr and Naga bloodlines – he's not one for subtlety, or for books.
+Tor Byorn takes +4 to his Dwarf bloodline.
+He's an excellent problem solver... but only when it comes to problems that can be solved by smashing something.
+In exchange, he takes -1 to his Elf and Goblin bloodlines and -2 to his Halfling bloodline.
+He's not one for subtlety, diplomacy, or books.